 Russia: Cases of Tuberculosis per 100,000 people

-For that indicator, The World Bank provides data for Russia from 2000 to 2016.
-The average value for Russia during that period was 83.29 cases per 100,000 people with a minumum of 66 cases per 100,000 people in 2016 and a maximum of 95 cases per 100,000 people in 2000.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Russia from 2000 to 2019.
+The average value for Russia during that period was 78.8 cases per 100,000 people with a minimum of 50 cases per 100,000 people in 2019 and a maximum of 95 cases per 100,000 people in 2000.

 Definition: Incidence of tuberculosis is the estimated number of new and relapse tuberculosis cases arising in a given year, expressed as the rate per 100,000 population.
 All forms of TB are included, including cases in people living with HIV.
 Estimates for all years are recalculated as new information becomes available and techniques are refined, so they may differ from those published previously.